demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

 ## Important Information
  - The messaging endpoint must be either the URL of the Demisto server, including the configured port, or the proxy that redirects the messages received from Teams to the Demisto server.
  - It's important that the port is opened for outside communication and that the port is not being used, meaning that no service is listening on it.
 Therefore, the default port, 443, should not be used.
- - For additional security, we recommend placing the Teams integration webserver behind a reverse proxy (such as nginx).
+ - For additional security, we recommend placing the Teams integration webserver behind a reverse proxy (such as NGINX).
  - By default, the web server that the integration starts provides services in HTTP.
 For communication to be in HTTPS you need to provide a certificate and private key in the following format:
  ```
  `-----BEGIN CERTIFICATE-----`